 During this time, Schmidt came to the realization that in order to be successful, a biotech company needs to closely look at its business plan to find the type of funding that suits it best.
 And VCs are not always the answer.

 “If you think about it, startups are very innovative, but the VC model is not innovative at all.
 It hasn’t changed for the last 30 years,” Schmidt remarked.

-VC funding comes with certain restrictions.
+Venture capital funding comes with certain restrictions.
 The most common one is a time limit.
-Except for the few firms that have evergreen funds, most VCs specializing in life sciences have a limit of 5 to 7 years to make a return on their investment.
+Except for the few firms that have evergreen funds, most VCs specializing in life sciences have a limit of five to seven years to make a return on their investment.
 After that, their first priority will be to sell the company — which will not necessarily be the best for the company in the long term.

 Another challenge of VC money is getting the right amount.
 “There’s a sweet spot.
 Not enough money will cripple the company, but too much money is really bad as there is a huge pressure to multiply that amount,” said Schmidt.

 But is it possible to run a biotech company without VC money?
 “Take Miltenyi, a major company that belongs 100% to Stefan Miltenyi, the founder,” said Schmidt.
 “No venture capital ever touched it, it was financed through bank loans.”